driskell/log-courier/docs/Configuration.md

 *String.
 Optional.
 Default: tcp:127.0.0.1:1234*

-The address the RESET interface should listen on in the format `transport:address`.
+The address the REST interface should listen on in the format `transport:address`.

 Allowed transports are "tcp", "tcp4", "tcp6" (Windows and *nix) and "unix"